Banihal railway station: Background

 The station has been built as part of the Jammu–Baramulla line megaproject, intending to link the Kashmir Valley with Jammu Tawi and the rest of the Indian railway network.

 Services

 The railway network in Kashmir from Banihal to Baramulla is now 137 km.
 Five trains run daily from Banihal to Baramulla.
 The services were paused for a prolonged period since 5 August 2019 after the Abrogation of Article 35A and at that period it were resumed only once for a special documentary shoot.
 However later the services were introduced from January 2020 onwards.

 Design

 The RL of the station is 1702 m above mean sea level.
 Like all the other stations in this megaproject, this station also features Kashmiri wood architecture, with an intended ambience of a royal court which is designed to complement the local surroundings to the station.
 Station signage is predominantly in Urdu, English and Hindi.

+Platforms

+There are a total of 3 platforms and 4 tracks.
+The platforms are connected by foot overbridge.
+These platforms are built to accumulate 24 coaches express train.